Morari Bapu: Lineage

 Dhyanswami Bapa, a followers of Nimbarka Sampradaya, entered Jeevant Samadhi (live burial) at Senjal Dham of Mahuva.
 Dhyanswami Bapa's disciple, Jeevandas Bapa got married, and in his lineage Bapu was born.
-Tribhuvandas Bapu's younger brother, Vishnu Devanand Giri, was the 6th Mahamandaleshwar of Kailash Ashram, Rishikesh, Haridwar, Uttarakhand (India).

 Career

 When Bapu was 14 years old, he began reciting Ram Katha under the guidance and encouragement of his grandfather and spiritual mentor, Tribhuvandas Bapu.
 Initially, he would recite verses from the Ramcharitmanas to a small group of people under a banyan tree named Tribhuvan Vat, named after his grandfather, mentor, and guru in his village.
 As time went on, he began to recite at the Ram Temple in both his village, Talgajarda, and the nearby town of Mahuva.

 Bapu's first 9-day katha outside of Talgajarda was in 1966 at Ramfaldas Maharaj's ashram in Ganthila village, Gujarat.
 He gave his first discourse abroad in Nairobi, Kenya in 1976.
 Kathas based in Gujarat are narrated in Gujarati, and in the rest of India and abroad, in Hindi.

 Bapu has also narrated the 19 verses of the Gopi Geet as Manas Gopi Geet.

 Bapu's Ram Kathas can be seen on the Aastha TV network and the Chitrakutdham Talgajarda YouTube channel.
 The largest gathering at one of Bapu's Ram Kathas to date has been 1.2 million people over the course of nine days in Nathdwara, Rajasthan (India).

 Bapu has traversed major areas and pilgrimages in India, including Amarnath, Vaishno Devi, Gangotri, Yamunotri, Kedarnath, Badrinath, Kurukshetra, Vraj Chaurasi, Varanasi, Prayagraj, Hastinapur, Naimisharanya, Ujjain, Omkareshwar, Bet Dwarka, Bodh Gaya, Jagannath Puri, Dhanushkodi, Rameshwaram, Somnath, Vaishno Devi, Ambaji and Ayodhya.
 Some overseas Kathas would include Toronto, Atlanta, Panama, Amazon rainforest, London, Paris, Switzerland, Vatican City, Athens, South Africa, Mauritius, Jordan, Abu Dhabi, Dubai, Rakshastal, Kailash, Bhushundi Sarovar, Moscow, Cambodia, Malaysia, Singapore, Bali, Hiroshima, Sydney and New Zealand.
 Bapu's other unique Kathas include – A Katha on board a cruise ship and on board a flight; Katha in the Cambridge University Campus having UK Prime minister Rishi Sunak attend on 77th Indian Independence Day and greeted the audience with Jai Siya Ram; A 12 Jyotirlings Katha journey of 12000 km by train in 18 days from Kedarnath to Somnath; A Katha at Ayodhya to celebrate Ram Temple Consecration ceremony.

 Bapu does not charge for his recitations of Ram Katha.
 His sermons are open to everyone without financial or other restrictions, regardless of age, gender, caste, creed, or social status.